How to Grow the String of Dolphins Plant

 string of dolphins plant in a white ceramic pot

-Quick Guide to String of Dolphins
+Quick Care Guide to String of Dolphins

 Sun requirements Bright indirect indoor light or dappled outdoor sunlight preferred